The Karachi Electric Supply Corporation was established on September 13th, 1913, as the answer to the power needs of Karachi.

 1981 – 2000:

-KESC’s flagship Bin Qasim 1 was added to the generation fleet.
+KESC’s flagship Bin Qasim Power Station 1 (BQPS 1) was added to the generation fleet.
 KESC was first placed under WAPDA’s control and later the Pakistan Army took over the company’s management.

-The new management, led by the Abraaj Group, took charge and the turnaround story began.
+The new management, led by The Abraaj Group, took charge, beginning a turnaround story which has thus far seen investments of over USD 1.4 billion.

-Unprecedented Investment: Over the next few years more than one billion US dollars was invested in KESC, adding 1,039 MW of generation capacity, enhancing our transmission and distribution capabilities, and renewing our focus on customer service.
+Unprecedented Investment: Over the next few years more than USD one billion were invested in KESC, adding 1,057 MW of generation capacity, enhancing the utility’s transmission and distribution capabilities, and renewing our focus on customer service.

 AZM Change Management Programme: One of the largest cultural change management programme in the corporate history of Pakistan was initiated.
 KESC embarked on a sustainability journey with renewed vision, mission and values.

 Regaining Karachi’s Identity: Massive efforts were made to reduce electricity losses.
-The lowest ever power losses in 18 years were recorded in 2012-13.
 KESC posted a profit for the first time in 17 years in 2011-12.

-Thought Leadership: KESC initiated work on biogas and coal conversion projects.
-Driven by its Environmental, Social and Governance value creation philosophy, Climate Change Policy, Energy Conservation and Social Empowerment programmes were undertaken.
-KESC won numerous awards in CSR and environmental excellence.
+Thought Leadership: Driven by its Environmental, Social and Governance value creation philosophy, Energy Conservation and Social Empowerment programmes were undertaken.
+In addition to that the company engaged with the youth through various initiatives including Sports with the vision of developing Pakistan’s talent.
+In recognition of the company’s efforts towards embedding sustainable thinking into organizational culture and supporting the community KESC won numerous awards in CSR and environmental excellence.

-Rebrand: Being a renewed entity with a positive outlook and the ability to bring about sustainable change, KESC repositioned itself with a new identity: K-Electric was born.
+Rebrand: Being a revived entity with a positive outlook and the ability to bring about sustainable change, KESC felt the need to reposition itself with a new identity: K-Electric was born.